inveniosoftware/invenio/README.rst

 .. warning::

-    **WORK IN PROGRESS** This documentation and Invenio v3 is still under development.
-We expect the first stable release of Invenio v3 and this documentation by end-June 2017.
+    **WORK IN PROGRESS** Invenio v3.0 Release Candidate 1 was released on April 23, 2018.
+We expect a final release of Invenio v3.0 by end-May 2018 after the next Invenio sprint (May 14-25).
+The missing parts include this general documentation, site templates and an update of the main website.
+All the indivdual packages (code and documentation) that make up Invenio v3.0 have already been released in stable v1.0 versions.